WebKitGTK/webkitgtk.org/index.md

 ## 3D CSS and accelerated rendering ##

-WebKitGTK+ can use the GPU to enable smooth page compositing and scrolling, as well as 3D CSS transforms and 3D HTML canvas (otherwise known as WebGL).
-This makes WebKitGTK+ suitable for a whole range of games and visualization applications.
+WebKitGTK can use the GPU to enable smooth page compositing and scrolling, as well as 3D CSS transforms and 3D HTML canvas (otherwise known as WebGL).
+This makes WebKitGTK suitable for a whole range of games and visualization applications.